HangfireIO/Hangfire.io/overview.md

 ### Integrated Monitoring UI

 Hangfire is shipped with an awesome tool – Web Monitoring UI.
-It is implemented as an OWIN extensions and though can be hosted inside any application – ASP.NET, Console or Windows Service.
+It is implemented as an OWIN extension and can be hosted inside any application – ASP.NET, Console or Windows Service.
 Monitoring UI allows you to see and control any aspect of background job processing, including statistics, exceptions and background job history.

 Just look at the screenshots below, and you'll love it!